Departure Plus: Residential Deregistration when relocating back Home

 10 facts worth knowing about your residential deregistration

-1. In Germany, it is required by law to report to the competent authorities to deregister when moving abroad
+1. In Germany, it is required by law to report to the competent municipal authorities to deregister when moving abroad

 2. Foreigners and expatriates should be careful to execute their residential deregistration when returning abroad in order to make sure that they face no problems when they visit Germany again one day